 7 as required under the United Nations Secretary-General's report on special measures for protection from sexual exploitation and abuse, to report and provide updates to the Council on progress made with regard to sexual exploitation and abuse and sexual harassment in the workplace, as appropriate;

-8 to address the findings of the JIU report entitled "Review of Whistle-Blower Policies and Practices in United Nations System Organizations" with respect to the Union, and report to the Council on actions taken,
+8 to address the findings and recommendations of the reports of the UN JIU relevant to human resources with respect to the Union, and submit a report to the Council recommending that it decide on the appropriate actions,

 instructs the ITU Council

-1 to examine and approve the four-year HRSP drawn up in accordance with instructs the Secretary-General 2, and consider annual reports on the implementation of the HRSP and of this resolution, and decide on the measures needed;
+1 to examine and approve the four-year HRSP drawn up in accordance with instructs the Secretary-General 2, and consider annual reports on the implementation of the HRSP and of this resolution, and decide on the measures needed, taking into account the recommendations of the ITU oversight bodies and the proposals of the Staff Council;

 2 to ensure that the necessary staff and financial resources are made available for addressing issues related to human resources management and development in ITU as they emerge, within approved budget levels;

-3 to allocate the appropriate resources for in-service training in accordance with an established programme, representing, to the extent practicable, a target of 3 per cent of the budget allocated to staff costs;
+3 to allocate the appropriate resources for in-service training in accordance with an established programme, representing, to the extent practicable, a target of [3 per cent] of the budget allocated to staff costs;

 4 to follow with the greatest attention the question of recruitment and to adopt, within existing resources and consistent with the United Nations common system, the measures it deems necessary to secure an adequate number of qualified candidates for Union posts, particularly taking account of considering b), c) and h) above.

-ANNEX 1 TO RESOLUTION 48 (Rev. DUBAI, 2018)
+ANNEX 1 TO RESOLUTION 48 (Rev. Bucharest, 2022)

 Matters for reporting to the Council on staff issues, including staff in regional and area offices, and recruitment issues